How To Create A Floating Island In Photoshop

 Step 10 - Add the Sky and the Clouds

 The sky is to flat, the image needs some clouds.
-I have used this beautiful sky photo from Flickr.
-Copy this photo and erase the buildings area, keep only the sky.
-Use Rectangular Marquee Tool to select the city and delete.
+I have used one of the clouds and sky background images.
+Copy the photo into the document.
+Use Rectangular Marquee Tool to select the parts that you don't want and delete.
 To blend the bottom sky area with our sky you only have to use Smudge Tool and than Blur Tool.

 Call this layer Clouds Layer.
 Duplicate this layer and call it Bottom Clouds Layer.